 The use of Standards in determining the requirements to which the design of the pressurization explosion-protected apparatus shall comply.

-Encapsulation (Ex ‘mD’) explosion-protection technique
+Type of Protection - Encapsulation “m” - Dust hazards

-Evidence shall show an understanding of the characteristics and application of Encapsulation (Ex ‘mD’) explosion-protection technique to an extent indicated by:
+Evidence shall show an understanding of the characteristics and application of Type of Protection - Encapsulation “m” as it relates to dust hazards to an extent indicated by:

-The purpose and characteristics of the design features of apparatus and circuits protected by the Encapsulation (Ex ‘m’) technique.
+The purpose and characteristics of the design features of apparatus and circuits protected by the Type of Protection - Encapsulation “m” as it relates to dust hazards

 NOTE: An example of characteristics and design features is solenoid valve.